 There are two main sightseeing companies.
 They offer similar services, but one has a 5-day ticket and the other offers 7-day tickets.
 The pass also includes a few cool attractions, so it saves money in addition to getting you from Point A to Point B. Check out Prices for Sightseeing Bus Tours in Dubai: Click here for a 1-5 day ticket in Dubai

 Accommodations in Dubai are not cheap, but the standard is quite high.
-If you are wondering where to stay in Dubai for 5 days, I suggest staying close to Dubai Downtown or Marina – or if you are more a beach person close to JBR – Walk.
+I suggest staying close to Dubai Downtown or Marina – or if you are more a beach person close to JBR – Walk.
 However, these areas are also one of the most expensive ones.
 For more budget-friendly options you can check out hotels in Dubai Deira (old town).

 You can check out rates for accommodations in Dubai here, and if you are looking for my personal recommendations for all budgets and areas, click here.

 - The Palm (only luxury hotels, best beaches in Dubai, very quiet and a bit remote if you stay at the end of the Palm)